Football Australia: National Indigenous Advisory Group

 In November 2021, Football Australia created the inaugural National Indigenous Advisory Group (NIAG), an advisory body aimed at helping to foster engagement with Aboriginal and Torres Strait Islander people and increase their participation in the game.
 NIAG is an advisory body for Football Australia, comprising 9 members of First Nations communities.

 The inaugural members of the group are drawn from all levels of football as well as media, academia, and government: Frank Farina OAM, Karen Menzies (the first Indigenous Matilda), Tanya Oxtoby, Kyah Simon, Jade North (former Socceroos defender), Courtney Hagan, Kenny Bedford, Selina Holtze, Professor John Maynard, Narelda Jacobs, and Football Australia's Head of Women's Football, Sarah Walsh.
 North and Walsh are co-chairs of the group.

 The initial focus of NIAG is on supporting and retaining First Nations players and other staff involved in the game, reviewing pathways and programs to football that impact social outcomes, fostering strategic partnerships, as well as developing employment strategies and the organisation's reconciliation action plan (RAP).

 Competitions

-Football Australia organises several national competitions, with state-based competitions organised by the respective state governing football bodies.
+Football Australia organises several national competitions, with state-based competitions organised by the respective state governing soccer bodies.